 Step 2: Allow various groups to present their views, one at a time, as others listen attentively, and contribute by supplementing or asking questions for clarity.
 Facilitate the discussion.

-- (i) According to Karl Marx, growth is attained through stages that are determined by class struggle.
+(i) According to Karl Marx, growth is attained through stages that are determined by class struggle.
 Like Rostow, Marx also agreed that development started from nowhere, where everything was primitive, what he called the traditional stage.

-- (ii) Stages of development according to Karl Marx

-- Traditional stage

-- Slave economy

-- Feudal economy

-- Capitalism.

-- Socialism

-- (iii) Featuring of each stage of development

 Traditional stage